rudsonalves/finances/README.md

 ### 6. Table "transDayTable":

+**This table is being removed from the project**

+The applicability of this table was suppressed throughout the development of the project and ended up becoming unnecessary to the project.

-This table is used to relate specific transactions to specific balances in the *balanceTable*.
-It is used as a junction table to create a relationship between transactions and balances in wallets.
+~~This table is used to relate specific transactions to specific balances in the *balanceTable*.
+It is used as a junction table to create a relationship between transactions and balances in wallets.~~

 ### 7. Table "transfersTable":